SECURIoTESIGN/SECURIoTESIGN/SECloudMobDESIGNS/GOOD_PRACTICES.md

 * Data Authentication: To prevent an attacker from injecting packets it is important to make sure that the receiver can verify the sender of the packets.
 Data authentication ensures this property such that the re- ceiver can verify that the received packets really are from the claimed sender.
 For example, for software updates, data authentication is needed such that the device can verify that the received software comes from a trusted source.
 Data authentication can be achieved using a MAC or Digital Signature;

 * Data Freshness: to protect against replay attacks, e.g., during the key establishment phase, the proto- col must ensure that the messages are fresh.
 Data freshness ensures the security property that the data is recent and that an attacker is not replaying old data.

+## Third-Party Applications

+Many social networks also offer the possibility to create additional applications that extend the functionality of the network.
+The two major platforms for such applications are the Facebook Platform and Open Social.
+While applications designed for the Facebook Platform can only be executed in Facebook, Open Social is a combined effort to allow developers to run their applications on any social network that supports the Open Social platform (e.g., MySpace and Orkut).

+** Requirements for a secure third-party applications: **

+ * Data Privacy;

+ * Data Authentication;

+ * Data Authorization.

+Apps that process or query sensitive information should run in a trusted and secure environment.
+To create this environment, the app can check the device for the following:

+ * PIN - or password-protected device locking;
+ * Recent Mobile Plataform or OS version;
+ * USB Debugging activation;
+ * Device encryption;
+ * Device rooting (see also "Testing Root Detection").